The EWP Grief Support Group has 5 Simple Rules

 Q. Since you don’t accept donations, what can I do to help Ending a Wanted Pregnancy’s mission?

 1.)
 Be an active member of our grief support group.

 3.)
 Tell your doctor, OB, MFM, RE, genetic counselor, grief counselor, termination facility or other specialists about us so they can send other patients here for support.
 Email them a link to our printable brochure.

-Q. I suspect another member might be a troll or have “Münchausen’s by Internet.”
+Q. I think another member is breaking a rule, might be a troll or might have “Münchausen’s by Internet.”
 What do I do?

 Q. Can I start my own Facebook group?